-Analysis of financial ratio differences for the last two years: (Not required if the difference does not exceed 20%)
+Analysis of financial ratio differences for the last two years: (Not required if the difference does not exceed 20%) 1.
+The increase in the interest coverage ratio was due to increase in the profit before income tax.

-- 1. The increase in the interest coverage ratio was due to increase in the profit before income tax. - 2.
-The increase in the profitability ratio was due to increase in profit before and net of income tax, resulted in the rate of return on total assets, the rate of return on shareholders ' equity, the ratio of pre-tax income to paid-in capital, the rate of profit ratio and the EPS are higher than the previous period. - 3.
-The increase in cash flow ratio was due to increase in net cash inflows from operating activities, resulted in the rate of cash flow ratio, the rate of cash flow adequacy ratio and the cash reinvestment ratio are higher than the previous period.
+- 2. The decrease in the inventory turnover and the increase in the average days in sales were due to the increase in the end of the inventory. - 3.
+The increase in the accounts payable turnover times was due to decrease in the end of the accounts payable. - 4.
+The increase in the profitability ratio was due to increase in profit before and net of income tax, resulted in the rate of return on total assets, the rate of return on shareholders ' equity, the ratio of pre-tax income to paidin capital, the rate of profit ratio and the EPS are higher than the previous period. - 5.
+The decrease in cash flow ratio was due to increase in net cash outflows from operating activities, resulted in the rate of cash flow ratio, the rate of cash flow adequacy ratio and the cash reinvestment ratio are lower than the previous period.